 Dr. William Collins is an internationally recognized expert in climate modeling and climate change science.
 He is the Director of the Earth and Environmental Sciences Area (EESA) at the Lawrence Berkeley National Laboratory (LBNL) and was the director of the Climate and Ecosystem Sciences Division (CESD) from 2015 to 2022.
-Collins is a Professor in Residence in the Department of Earth and Planetary Science at the University of California and the founding Director of Environmental Resilience Accelerator (Era), a joint initiative between UC Berkeley and Lawrence Berkeley National Laboratory to solve the critical challenges posed by environmental change.
+Collins is a Professor in Residence in the Department of Earth and Planetary Science at the University of California and the director of the Carbon Negative Initiative at LBNL.

 Before joining UC Berkeley and Berkeley Lab, Dr. Collins was a Senior Scientist and Chair of the Scientific Steering Committee for the DOE/NSF Community Climate System Model project at the National Center for Atmospheric Research (NCAR).